"I am proud that I dare!"

 During the journey, Victoria has experienced how opportunities to work remotely have only increased.
 First, the locally anchored TM consultant became part of the nationwide AFRY.
 Then the pandemic opened up for team meetings that expanded geographical boundaries.

-"When I take the next step and start my own, I am not bound to the local market but will continue to work with customers all over Sweden.
+"When I have taken the next step and started my own, I am not bound to the local market but will continue to work with customers all over Sweden.
 But the Norwegian construction market has taken off, so there are benefits to being here on site as well.

 Safe, close and fair

-Initially, Victoria will manage Bergfors Project Agency AB from home in Tannsele.
-The benefits of living here are many, not least the geographical location that Lycksele has in between the coast and the mountains.
+Victoria now lives with her husband in the scenic village of Tannsele, a stone's throw from the centre of Lycksele.
+The benefits of living here are many, not least the geographical location between the coast and the mountains.

 She emphasizes that if you want to live in your own house outside the city, there is hardly any better place, with low house prices, nature and scooter trails outside the house knot and just a quarter drive to the service range in downtown Lycksele.